-MAPS (Mentoring, Advocacy and Peer Support), a project of Volunteer Centre Sutton, is delighted to announce that it is one of the proud recipients of this year’s prestigious Queen’s Award for Voluntary Service (QAVS), in recognition of its outstanding services to the local community.
+MAPS (Mentoring, Advocacy and Peer Support), a project of Volunteer Centre Sutton, is a proud recipient the prestigious Queen’s Award for Voluntary Service (QAVS), in recognition of its outstanding services to the local community.
 The award is given to groups of volunteers who regularly devote their time to helping others in the community, improving the quality of life and opportunity for others and providing an outstanding service.

 MAPS trains local volunteers to support vulnerable, disadvantaged young people, often with multiple, complex needs, so that they can build resilience, improve their self-esteem and confidence, enabling them to enjoy a healthy, successful life and to play an active, positive part in their community.